-Owing to increased vulnerability and climatic extremes, we are faced with the rapidly growing impact of disasters worldwide.
+Owing to increased vulnerability and climatic extremes, we face the rapidly growing impact of disasters worldwide.
 There is an urgent need to incorporate the concepts of disaster risk management into planning, sustainable development and environmental impact assessment.
 Disaster risk management requires the assessment of risk, which is a multidisciplinary endeavour.

-The course explains how to conduct a risk assessment using spatial information on hazards, elements at risk and vulnerability with the aid of GIS and remote sensing, and how this information can be used in risk management, with a focus on urban areas.
+The course explains how to conduct a risk assessment using spatial information on hazards, elements at risk and vulnerability with the aid of GIS and remote sensing, and how this information can be used in risk management, focusing on urban areas.

 This course is designed for all those who have to carry out risk assessment and require knowledge and skills in using a GIS to handle the necessary the procedures, such as professionals working in governmental and non-governmental organizations, planners, engineers, architects, geographers, environmental specialists and university teachers.
 Some basic background in GIS is desirable, although not strictly necessary as the course follows a step-by-step approach that enables participants to rapidly acquire the basic skills in handling GIS software.

 The course will guide participants through the entire process of risk assessment on the basis of a case study of a city exposed to multiple hazards.
 At the end of this course, you will be able to:

 - understand the concepts of hazard assessment, elements-at-risk mapping, vulnerability assessment and risk assessment

 - formulate the spatial data requirements for hazard- and risk assessment & practice with various exercises in remote sensing and GIS

 - use GIS to generate an elements-at-risk database

 - generate risk maps using qualitative and quantitative methods

 - understand how risk assessment is used in risk reduction and disaster preparedness.